Romanesque Architecture and the Top 15 Romanesque Buildings

 4. Speyer Cathedral – Speyer, Rhinlenad-Palatinate, Germany

 Speyer Cathedral is a Romanesque Cathedral located in southwestern Germany.
 Construction on the cathedral began in 1030, and the exterior is built with a distinct red sandstone.
-Most of the church is from the later stages of the Romanesque age, but the Narthex and the front facade of the were both added in the 19th century.
+Most of the church is from the later stages of the Romanesque age, but the Narthex and the front facade were both added in the 19th century.
 The work was done in a Neo-Romanesque fashion, which gives the church a pretty cohesive appearance.

 The interior of the Speyer Cathedral features one of the tallest naves from the Romanesque Age.
 The church also features a Barrel Vault, which was an important innovation in Romanesque Architecture, which evolved into the Gothic Ribbed Vault.
 Speyer Cathedral and the city of Speyer itself were both repeatedly involved in the conflict of the 30 Years’ War, but despite these turbulent times, the church is still remarkably preserved considering its incredible age.